jmschabdach/SPECTr/README.md

 The specific command is `python BaseImageGenerator.py -i /dir/masked_base_volume.nii.gz -o /dir/base_image_sequence.nii.gz`, and it creates the file `/dir/base_image_sequence.nii.gz` which is 150 copies of the volume in `/dir/masked_base_volume.nii.gz`

+Step 5: Add Guassin noise to every image volume in k-space to imitate scanner noise.

+`python generate_background_noise.py -i /dir/base_image_sequence.nii.gz -o /dir/image_sequence_noisy.nii.gz`

+Creates the image `/dir/image_sequence_noisy.nii.gz` in the directory of images.
+This sequence contains noise generated from a complex Gaussian distribution.

-Step 5: Use the DMN ROIs to generate pseudo BOLD signal for the whole sequence
+Step 6: Use the DMN ROIs to generate pseudo BOLD signal for the whole sequence.

-The specific command is `python generate_BOLD_signal.py -i /dir/base_image_sequence.nii.gz -r /dir/masked_dmn_roi.nii.gz -o /dir/image_sequence_bold.nii.gz`
+The specific command is `python generate_BOLD_signal.py -i /dir/image_sequence_noisy.nii.gz -r /dir/masked_dmn_roi.nii.gz -o /dir/image_sequence_bold.nii.gz`

-Step 6: Add speckle to every image volume to imitate scanner noise.

 Step 7: Add motion to the brain.
 The motion rotates the head around the center of the brain.
 The rotations are saved in a .csv file.

+`python add_motion.py -i /dir/image_sequence_bold.nii.gz -o pseudo_BOLD.nii.gz`